duncan3dc/sonos/usage/tracks.md

 ```

-If you want to pass a custom object to addTrack(s) then your class must implement the <a href='{{ site.baseurl }}/api/classes/duncan3dc.Sonos.Interfaces.UriInterface.html'>UriInterface</a>:
+If you want to pass a custom object to addTrack(s) then your class must implement the [UriInterface](../../api/classes/duncan3dc-Sonos-Interfaces-UriInterface.html):

 ```php
 class Smb implements \duncan3dc\Sonos\Interfaces\UriInterface